One-Cup Coffee Maker Rating Sources

 by Editors of Cook's Illustrated

 Our AssessmentEditors of Cook's Illustrated test five coffee makers for ease of use, performance and coffee flavor.
 Only one is recommended; one is recommended with reservations, and three are not recommended.
 The results are reached after an independent lab analyzed the extraction rate and brewed solids, then a blind tasting panel evaluates the coffee produced by each machine in terms of taste, aroma, body and bitterness.
 Brew temperature and brewing speeds are also measured.
+One tested coffee maker has since been discontinued.
+In a separate report on this site, editors also test French Press Coffee makers and make recommendations in that category.

 by Editors of Good Housekeeping